Quick answer

 How can I tell if my battery is defective?

-Signs of a defective battery include swelling, corrosion, or if it fails to hold a charge after following troubleshooting steps.
+Signs of a defective battery include swelling, corrosion, the charger refusing to light up with that pack inserted, or failure to hold a charge after completing the troubleshooting steps above.

 What should I do if my battery is swollen?